celestiaorg/CIPs/cips/cip-19.md

 | SampleID | 0x7811    | 0x7810 |
 | DataID   | 0x7821    | 0x7820 |

 *EdsID and container are excluded from Bitswap composition.
-Bitswap is limited to message of size 256kb, while EDSes are expected to be bigger.
+Bitswap is limited to messages of size 256kb, while EDSes are expected to be bigger.
+Also, its more efficient to parallelize EDS requesting by rows.

 ## Backwards Compatibility